AdobeDocs/core-services.en/help/interface/admin-tool-experience-cloud.md

 ---
+title: View Users and User Details
 description: Learn about the Experience Cloud Admin Tool.
 View a sortable and filterable list of all Experience Cloud users and policies.
 application: Experience Cloud
-title: View Experience Cloud users and user details
 index: yes
 feature: Admin Console
 topic: Administration